leo3tian/audio-pipeline/src/downloading/podcastindex/README.md

 ## File Breakdown & Infrastructure

-At a high level, the pipeline moves from PodcastIndex database → RSS feed crawler → episode URL downloader.
+At a high level, the pipeline moves from PodcastIndex database → RSS worker → episode URL downloader.
 There is a diagram at the bottom of this file if it's helpful.

-- **PodcastIndex database (Postgres)**: The PodcastIndex database which holds RSS URLs and also acts as the source of truth for job status.
+- **PodcastIndex database (Postgres)**: The PodcastIndex database holds RSS URLs and acts as the source of truth for job status.
 Podcasts are marked as `pending → in_progress → complete/failed` as they are processed.
-To interact with it, we've converted it to a PostgreSQL and hosted it on AWS RDS (see Setup section for how to recreate it).
-- `feeder.py` reads podcast RSS feeds from Postgres and enqueues the feeds to an AWS SQS queue, marking them as in-progress.
-- `worker.py` consumes RSS feeds from the AWS SQS queue, crawls the RSS feeds to find all download URLs, then enqueues to **either a Cloudflare Queue or AWS SQS**
-    - It also filters non-dialogue content, checks DynamoDB for already-processed episodes, and enqueues new episode URLs to the download queue.
-By default it pushes to a Cloudflare Queue, but alternatively you can push to AWS SQS and consume with `downloader.py`.
+- `worker.py` reads pending feeds directly from Postgres using `FOR UPDATE SKIP LOCKED`, marks them `in_progress`, fetches/parses RSS, filters non-dialogue content, checks DynamoDB for already-processed episodes, and enqueues new episode URLs to a **Cloudflare Queue**.
-- **DynamoDB database:** Database that keeps track of all downloaded episodes.
-Before downloading an episode, we check this database to make sure no episodes are repeated
+- **DynamoDB database:** Tracks all downloaded episodes.
+We check this before enqueueing to avoid duplicates.
 - **Cloudflare downloader:** `cf-downloader/index.js` runs as a Cloudflare Worker, consuming episode URLs from the queue, downloading them, then saving them to R2.
-    - It also records episode URLs in DynamoDB to prevent duplicates.
+It also records episode URLs in DynamoDB to prevent duplicates.
-- **AWS downloader:** DEPRECATED, prefer Cloudflare version, but can be used to download episodes to S3. `downloader.py` consumes episode URLs from the queue, downloads them, then saves them to S3.

 ## Setup